lucprincen/website/content/post/2017-06-10-working-less.md

 ## The romantic ideal

 A lot of people -I think rightfully- took offence to that ad because of this industries inherent enabling of workaholism.
 Being in development -especially in a position where a lot depends on you- can be pretty daunting.
-You can do something that not a lot of people can do, so questions that are supposed to get more productivity out of you are a dime a dozen.
+You can do something that not many people can, so questions that are supposed to get more productivity out of you are a dime a dozen.

 Luckily we see a new class of developers rise up in protest to romanticizing 80-hour work weeks.
 They're argueing that for you to be better at your work, you should be well-rested and comfortable.
 Before you read the next paragraphs, let me be clear and say that I couldn't agree more with that.

 <br/>
 ## Feeling like superman

 As a guy who repeatedly fell into the trap of working too much I can tell you that working less is -sadly- easier said than done.
-It's hard because that romantic image of the "pirate" Apple engineer sleeping at his desk to finish the first Macintosh is hardwired in our collective concious.
+It's hard because that romantic image of the "pirate" Apple engineer sleeping at his desk to finish the first Macintosh is hardwired in our collective consciousness.
 We've all had those moments where you're able to run a workweek of about 60 to 70 hours and still manage to get stuff done around the house, keep your appointments and get your inbox to zero.

 *__And. that.
 FEELS.
 FANTASTIC.__*